Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

-Since the validation output is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and the `Metrics CLI Doctor`, we want to have a reusable API for the validation output for the components listed above.
-For that, let's create a `Validation` package to store the common abstractions of the validation functionality.
+Since the validation output logic is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and the `Metrics CLI Doctor`, we want to have a reusable API for the validation output for the components listed above.
+For that, let's create a `validation` package in the [`Metrics Core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core) package to store the common abstractions of the validation functionality.

-Consider the next sections describing the main classes of the `Validation` package.
+Consider the next sections describing the main classes of the `validation` package.

 #### ValidationTarget
 A `ValidationTarget` is an entity that represents the value under the validation (e.g., it's a version of a CLI package).